EulerStream/Euler-API-SDK/src/sdk/docs/WebcastApi.md

 const configuration = new Configuration();
 const apiInstance = new WebcastApi(configuration);

-let uniqueId: string; //The unique ID of the TikTok user to fetch data for (default to undefined)
+let uniqueId: string; //The unique identifier for the TikTok user or room (default to undefined) let giftInfo: boolean; //Optional flag to include gift information in the response (optional) (default to false)

 const { status, data } = await apiInstance.retrieveRoomInfo(
-    uniqueId
+    uniqueId,
+    giftInfo
 );
 ```